WorldModelers/WorldModelers.github.io/td-modeling/repos-licenses.md

 nav_order: 5
 ---

-# Top-Down Modeling and HMI
+# Top-Down Modeling Repositories
-World Modelers repositories related to top-down modeling/analysis and the human-machine interface
+World Modelers repositories related to top-down modeling/analysis engines and the aspects of the human-machine interface supporting this functional area

 ## Engine Software Components